flinesse/fatamatsu/zola.md

 #### TLDR; Modularity in Zola

+Use inheritance (Tera `extends`) to replicate parent templates while tailoring their labeled `block` contents

 Use partials (Tera `include`) to bring in self-contained components of HTML

 Use macros (Tera `macro`) to add callable units of code that return argument-dependent pieces of HTML

 Use shortcodes (`templates/shortcodes`) to inline HTML and add macro-like functionality in `content/` (Markdown) files

+**Note**: Mixing usage of `extends` and `include` is generally not recommended as Tera's current parser does not embed `include`d templates in a shared AST but rather treats them as separate nodes[^2].
+This means that `include`'s functionality is a lot less refined until the interop with `extends` is fully supported.
+Currently, you cannot include templates that inherit others nor overwrite `blocks` defined in an included template's namespace.

+[^2]: Author's [comment](https://github.com/Keats/tera/issues/454#issuecomment-546947190).
+Other relevant issues: [#664](https://github.com/Keats/tera/issues/664), [#592](https://github.com/Keats/tera/issues/592).

 ### Sections and Pages